 The outline of the article is as follows.
 In Section~\ref{rough paths}, we give a short overview of the elements of the theory of rough paths required for our analysis.
 Section~\ref{main thm} then states our main result.
-In Section~\ref{examples section}, we demonstrate how to verify the non-degeneracy assumptions required on the driving process in a number of concrete examples.
+In Section~\ref{examples section}, we demonstrate how to verify the nondegeneracy assumptions required for the driving process in a number of concrete examples.
 The remainder of the article is devoted to the proofs.
-First, in Section~\ref{Norris lemma section}, we state and prove our general version of Norris's lemma and we apply it to the class of Gaussian processes we have in mind.
-In Section~\ref{interpol}, we then provide the proof of an interpolation inequality of the type (\ref{opt}).
-In Section~\ref{differentiability section} we obtain bounds on the derivatives of the solution with respect to its initial condition, as well as on its Malliavin derivative.
-Finally, we combine all of these ingredients in Section~\ref{section proof main theorem} in order to prove our main theorem.
+First, in Section~\ref{Norris lemma section}, we state and prove our general version of Norris's lemma and we apply it to the class of Gaussian processes we have in mind.\vadjust{\goodbreak} In Section~\ref{interpol}, we then provide the proof of an interpolation inequality of the type (\ref{opt}).
+In Section~\ref{differentiability section}, we obtain bounds on the derivatives of the solution with respect to its initial condition, as well as on its Malliavin derivative.
+Finally, we combine all of these ingredients in Section~\ref{section proof main theorem} to complete the proof of our main theorem.